bkleinen/bkleinen.github.io/classes/ss2021/info1/index.md

  [7]: https://download.oracle.com/javase/tutorial/
  [8]: https://download.oracle.com/javase/tutorial/java/

+### Other Material

+Terms Crosswords - Rather old, you need to install an Applet Runner in your browser for them to work, like e.g. [this one for Chrome](https://chrome.google.com/webstore/detail/cheerpj-applet-runner/bbmolahhldcbngedljfadjlognfaaein?hl=en) - [https://cse.taylor.edu/~sbrandle/bluej/](https://cse.taylor.edu/~sbrandle/bluej/)

 ## Important Links and Further Information

 Information on this class is dispersed on several locations depending on the nature of the information and wether it can be public or not.